 At the intermediate level, we offer SPA 201 and SPA 202.

-Advanced courses for the major concentration and minor include:
+Advanced courses that may be used for the major (BALC, Spanish track) and minor include:

 Some advanced courses do not count toward the major concentration, but they count toward the minor in Spanish, and can also be taken as electives: